-2. Propagating Monstera Adansonii in Water

 Placing it in water is the easiest and most effective way to propagate a Monstera cutting is by placing it in water.
 Plus, you can witness the root’s growth as well!

 Water propagation is decorative and comes with the added advantage of seeing the growth of the roots.

 - Fill the glass case with water and place the cutting there.

-- You’ve got to be patient now and wait, but do not forget to change the water once every 1-2 weeks when it appears murky.
+- Do not forget to change the water once every 1-2 weeks when it appears murky.

 - You’ll start seeing the roots in a couple of weeks.

 If you like how your plant looks in water, you can let it be there.
-Or, you can put your plant in a suitable pot after you see the roots reach the suggested length.
+Or, you can put your plant in a suitable pot after seeing the roots reach the suggested length.

-## Later